-Results 1–10 of 10 for "Briefing"X related to "Letters: May 2009" Refine Your Search Refine Your Search TopicChildren (5)Emotional health (5)Education (3)Therapy (3)Trauma (2) 8 more... [+] HIV & AIDS (1)Lesbian, gay, bisexual, transgender (1)Military (1)Safety & design (1)Sex (1)Sexuality (1)Suicide (1)Violence (1)Hide detailsDocument TypeBriefingXAuthor/ContributorMumford, Geoff (1)Public Policy Office (1) Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.American Psychological Association FY 2009 Congressional Appropriations Request: Restore Funding for the Graduate Psychology Education Program Geropsychology Training GrantsProvide an additional $1.5 million in the FY 2009 Labor, HHS, and Education Appropriations bill for the Graduate Psychology Education Program within the "Allied Health and Other Disciplines" budget activity of the Health Resources and Services Administration for geropschology training.Briefing 2.President's FY 2009 Budget Proposal & Its Implication for Psychology Education & TrainingFunding results for HRSA, SAMHSA and NIH.Briefing 3.Calling on Science & Technology to Counter TerrorismThe project plans to develop a science/technology strategy for risk assessment and threat mitigation.
-Briefing 4.The Impact of Terrorism and Disasters on ChildrenBriefing 5.Public Interest GRO and ED GRO Partner Together to Provide a Hill BriefingThe Government Relations offices co-sponsored a congressional briefing entitled "Addressing the Mental Health Needs of Service Members, Veterans, and their Families: Innovative Strategies for Prevention, Treatment, and Recovery".
-Briefing 6.Virtual Reality on Capitol Hill — 2000 CNSF ExhibitPsychologists demonstrated research using virtual reality to explore issues of cognitive and social psychology.Briefing 7.Transitions to School: What Helps Children Succeed? — Essentials For Success In Preschool And BeyondInvolving parents, integrating the teaching of social and academic skills, and creating continuity between preschool and elementary experiences and daily settings are key in launching a successful academic career.Briefing 8.Reauthorization of Temporary Assistance to Needy Families (TANF)In order for welfare reform efforts to be successful, critically needed mental health and substance abuse services must be readily available and accessible to help women to overcome barriers to work and achieve economic self-sufficiency.Briefing 9.Promoting Awareness of Children's Mental Health IssuesThe importance of child and adolescent mental health problems must be recognized and stigma about mental health issues reduced.Briefing 10.Increasing Access and Coordination of Quality Mental Health Services for Children and AdolescentsQuality mental health services to prevent, identify, and treat children and families are unavailable in most communities.
-This is especially true for children living in poverty, those of color, and those with other disabilities.Briefing Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 12 for "Briefing"X related to "Letters: May 2009"
+Results 1–10 of 10 for "Briefing"X related to "Letters: May 2009" Refine Your Search Refine Your Search TopicChildren (4)Emotional health (4)Education (2)Therapy (2)Trauma (2) 7 more... [+] HIV & AIDS (1)Lesbian, gay, bisexual, transgender (1)Military (1)Safety & design (1)Sex (1)Suicide (1)Violence (1)Hide detailsDocument TypeBriefingXAuthor/ContributorMumford, Geoff (1)Public Policy Office (1) Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.President's FY 2009 Budget Proposal & Its Implication for Psychology Education & TrainingFunding results for HRSA, SAMHSA and NIH.Briefing 2.Calling on Science & Technology to Counter TerrorismThe project plans to develop a science/technology strategy for risk assessment and threat mitigation.
+Briefing 3.The Impact of Terrorism and Disasters on ChildrenBriefing 4.Public Interest GRO and ED GRO Partner Together to Provide a Hill BriefingThe Government Relations offices co-sponsored a congressional briefing entitled "Addressing the Mental Health Needs of Service Members, Veterans, and their Families: Innovative Strategies for Prevention, Treatment, and Recovery".
+Briefing 5.Virtual Reality on Capitol Hill — 2000 CNSF ExhibitPsychologists demonstrated research using virtual reality to explore issues of cognitive and social psychology.Briefing 6.Transitions to School: What Helps Children Succeed? — Essentials For Success In Preschool And BeyondInvolving parents, integrating the teaching of social and academic skills, and creating continuity between preschool and elementary experiences and daily settings are key in launching a successful academic career.Briefing 7.Reauthorization of Temporary Assistance to Needy Families (TANF)In order for welfare reform efforts to be successful, critically needed mental health and substance abuse services must be readily available and accessible to help women to overcome barriers to work and achieve economic self-sufficiency.Briefing 8.Congressional Briefing Highlights Sexual Behavior ResearchBriefing 9.Promoting Awareness of Children's Mental Health IssuesThe importance of child and adolescent mental health problems must be recognized and stigma about mental health issues reduced.Briefing 10.Increasing Access and Coordination of Quality Mental Health Services for Children and AdolescentsQuality mental health services to prevent, identify, and treat children and families are unavailable in most communities.
+This is especially true for children living in poverty, those of color, and those with other disabilities.Briefing Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Briefing"X related to "Letters: May 2009"